Trial of Yolanda Saldívar: Background

-Yolanda Saldívar
+Yolanda Saldivar

 Saldívar, an in-home nurse for terminal cancer patients, was a fan of country music.
 However, she did enjoy Shelly Lares, a Tejano music artist, and disliked Selena for dominating award categories Saldívar's favorite musician was nominated in.
 In 1992, her niece persuaded her to go to a Selena concert in her hometown of San Antonio, Texas.
 Saldívar became a fan and decided to form a fan club promoting Selena.
 She contacted the singer's father and manager Abraham Quintanilla, Jr. seeking permission to start one.

 After a meeting with Quintanilla, Jr., he agreed to Saldívar's request, and she became the founder, and acting president, of the Selena fan club.
 In January 1994, Selena opened two boutiques in Texas, one in Corpus Christi, the other in San Antonio.
 Because of her touring schedule, she was unable to run the businesses and decided to appoint Saldívar as manager, since Quintanilla, Jr. believed she was the perfect choice, having successfully filled the role as president of the fan club for three years.

 The singer began receiving complaints from employees, her fashion designer, and her cousin about Saldívar's management skills.
 They claimed that Saldívar mismanaged Selena's affairs, manipulated their decisions, destroyed their creations, intimidated and threatened them, and secretly recorded them without their consent or knowledge.
 Selena did not believe Saldívar, now a close friend, would impose on her fashion business.
 Quintanilla, Jr. began receiving complaints after the initial attempts to have Saldívar fired from her job failed.
 He tried convincing Selena that Saldívar might be a bad influence on her.
 She brushed aside the comments since her father always mistrusted people.

 In January 1995, Quintanilla, Jr. began receiving letters and phone calls from angry fans who had sent their enrollment fees for the fan club and received nothing.
-He began an investigation and found that Saldívar had used forged checks to embezzle $30,000 from both the fan club and the boutiques.
+He began an investigation and found that Saldívar had used forged checks to embezzle $30,000 ($64,665 in 2025) from both the fan club and the boutiques.
 On March 9, 1995, the Quintanilla family held a meeting to discuss the disappearing funds.
 Saldívar's answers to Quintanilla, Jr.'s questions were not convincing, and he informed her that if she could not disprove his accusations that he would get the police involved.